Am294/Webchip/README.md

 These are located in manageIndex.py within webchip/data.
 They are also in the majority of the php files within testPHP folder, at root level and within scripts.

 To start:
-  * Go to tesPHP directory
+  * Go to testPHP directory
   * Run the following command:  php -S localhost:8000